Audio equalization: Filter types

 Although the range of equalization functions is governed by the theory of linear filters, the adjustment of those functions and the flexibility with which they can be adjusted varies according to the topology of the circuitry and controls presented to the user.

-Shelving controls are usually simple first-order filter functions which alter the relative gains between frequencies much higher and much lower than the cutoff frequencies.
+Shelving controls are usually simple first-order filter functions that alter the relative gains between frequencies much higher and much lower than the cutoff frequencies.
 A low shelf, such as the bass control on most hi-fi equipment, is adjusted to affect the gain of lower frequencies while having no effect well above its cutoff frequency.
 A high shelf, such as a treble control, adjusts the gain of higher frequencies only.
 These are broad adjustments designed more to increase the listener's satisfaction than to provide actual equalization in the strict sense of the term.

-A parametric equalizer, on the other hand, has one or more sections each of which implements a second-order filter function.
+A parametric equalizer has one or more sections each of which implements a second-order filter function.
 This involves three adjustments: selection of the center frequency (in Hz), adjustment of the Q which determines the sharpness of the bandwidth, and the level or gain control which determines how much those frequencies are boosted or cut relative to frequencies much above or below the center frequency selected.
-In a semi-parametric equalizer there is no control for the bandwidth (it is preset by the designer) or is only selected between two presets using a switch.
-In a quasi-parametric equalizer, the bandwidth is depending on the gain level.
-With rising gain, the bandwidth gets wider.
+In a semi-parametric equalizer the bandwidth is preset by the designer.
+In a quasi-parametric equalizer, the user is given limited switchable options for bandwidth.

-A graphic equalizer also implements second-order filter functions in a more user-friendly manner, but with somewhat less flexibility.
+A graphic equalizer also implements second-order filter functions in a more user-friendly manner but with somewhat less flexibility.
 This equipment is based on a bank of filters covering the audio spectrum in up to 31 frequency bands.
-Each second-order filter has a fixed center frequency and Q, but an adjustable level.
-The user can raise or lower each slider in order to visually approximate a "graph" of the intended frequency response.
+Each second-order filter has a fixed center frequency and Q factor, but an adjustable level.
+The user can raise or lower each slider in order to visually approximate a graph of the intended frequency response.